 Ragdolls always have pointed coloration on the face, paws, ears, and tail.
 “Pointed” basically means that they have darker markings on these areas of the body.
 There is also an unofficial mitted variety of ragdoll, where the chest and paws have white patches.

 The eyes are perhaps the most striking feature of this breed.
 All purebreds have gorgeous blue eyes, which is thought to be caused by the gene responsible for point coloration.
 Some breeders advertise with other eye colors, however, these specimens are likely to be cross-bred.

 If you are looking for the typical lap-cat that just wants to lap up all your attention, the ragdoll could be the perfect breed for you!
 They are extremely affectionate and loyal cats, which has earned them the nickname ‘the dog of the cat world’.

-Since they adapt very well to indoors, this breed is a great choice for those who live in a smaller apartment.
-They can easily be leash-trained, however, it is recommended to keep them indoors as these cats should not be left outside unattended.
+Since they adapt very well to indoors, this breed is a great choice for those who live in smaller apartments.
+They can easily be leash-trained, but as we mentioned, these are not cats that should left outside unattended.

 Ragdolls are incredibly placid and laid-back giants, that seem to live for a good cuddle!
 Unlike other cat breeds that will shy away from new people and bustling environments, ragdolls are known to actively seek out the company of others.

 While they are often described as being docile creatures, that doesn’t mean they’re inactive.
 In fact, they love to play with toys and get involved in practically any family activity.
 They are also very intelligent, making them one of the easiest cat breeds to train.
 Many owners have successfully taught their Ragdoll to perform tricks, including name recall and even fetch!